-Let's take a look at the current travel warnings that have been issued by the U.S. government.
-There are currently warnings for a whopping 39 countries around the world.
+Let's take a look at some travel warnings that have been issued by the U.S. government.
+As of the writing of this article, there are warnings for a whopping 39 countries around the world.
 There are plenty of warnings you'd expect to see, like Syria, Afghanistan, and Iraq.
 But there are several warnings you may be surprised to learn about: The Philippines, Mexico, Colombia, and El Salvador -- popular travel destinations and places that you may have safely and happily traveled to recently.

 Should You Be Concerned About Traveling to These Countries?